 Many of the environmental laws and regulations affecting our operations relate to the release of hazardous substances or solid wastes into water or soils and include measures to control pollution of the environment.
 These laws generally regulate the generation, storage, treatment, transportation and disposal of solid and hazardous waste.
 They also require corrective action, including investigation and remediation, at a facility where such waste may have been released or disposed.
 For instance, the Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA"), which is also known as Superfund, and comparable state laws, impose liability without regard to fault or to the legality of the original conduct, on certain classes of persons that contributed to the release of a "hazardous substance" into the environment.
 These persons include the owner or operator of the site where the release occurred and companies that disposed of, or arranged for the disposal of, the hazardous substances found at the site.
 Under CERCLA, these persons may be subject to joint and several liability for the costs of cleaning up the hazardous substances that have been released into the environment, for damages to natural resources and for the costs of certain health studies.
 CERCLA also authorizes the EPA and, in some instances, third parties to act in response to threats to the public health or the environment and to seek to recover from the responsible classes of persons the costs they incur.
-In the course of our ordinary operations, we generate waste that falls within CERCLA's definition of a "hazardous substance" and, as a result, may be jointly and severally liable under CERCLA for all or part of the costs required to clean up certain sites.
-However, we have not been identified as a potentially responsible party at any Superfund-regulated sites.
+In the course of our ordinary operations, we generate waste that falls within CERCLA's definition of a "hazardous substance" and, as a result, may be jointly and severally liable under CERCLA for all or part of the costs required to clean up certain sites to which such substances may have been transported, treated, or disposed.
+However, we have not been identified as a potentially responsible party at any Superfund-regulated sites by any federal or state agency or any other person.

-We also generate small quantities of solid wastes, including hazardous wastes that are subject to the requirements of the federal Resource Conservation and Recovery Act ("RCRA"), and comparable state laws.
+We also generate small quantities of solid wastes, including solid wastes that are also considered hazardous wastes, that are subject to the requirements of the federal Resource Conservation and Recovery Act ("RCRA"), and comparable state laws.
 From time to time, the EPA considers the adoption of stricter disposal standards for non-hazardous wastes, including crude oil and refined products wastes.
 We are not currently required to comply with a substantial portion of the RCRA requirements, because our operations generate minimal quantities of hazardous wastes.
-However, it is possible that additional wastes, which could include wastes currently generated during operations, will in the future be designated as "hazardous wastes."
-Hazardous wastes are subject to more rigorous and costly disposal requirements than are non-hazardous wastes.
-Any changes in the regulations could increase our, and our competitors', maintenance, capital expenditures and operating expenses.
+However, it is possible that additional solid wastes, which could include solid wastes currently generated during operations, will in the future be designated as "hazardous wastes."
+Hazardous wastes are subject to more rigorous and costly disposal requirements compared to non-hazardous wastes.
+Any changes in these regulations could increase our, and our competitors', maintenance, capital expenditures and operating expenses.